 The prize was first awarded in 2013, and it is awarded annually.

-- Cell and Molecular Biology: research in this category will include cellular and molecular processes at levels ranging from single molecule to single cell to tissue and organ systems.
+Research in this category includes cellular and molecular processes at levels ranging from single molecule to single cell to tissue and organ systems.

 The winners are selected by a committee of scientists chaired by the Editor-in-Chief of Science magazine.

 Entries are first screened by Science editors and three finalists are selected from each category.
 Then, the committee selects the winner from each category.
 The four category winners compete for the grand prize.
 The grand prize winner and three category winners will be decided in October.
 The entire process for selection and announcement of winners is organized and run by Science.